MariusJM/FEM/README.md

 ## Current progress

-I am currently immersed in the course Complete Intro to Web Dev v3 and have reached the "Putting It All Together" section with a focus on the project.
+I am currently immersed in the course Complete Intro to Web Dev v3.
 Follow my journey through the intricacies of HTML, CSS, and JavaScript as I tackle real-world projects and enhance my web development skills.

 Feel free to explore the code, experiments, and assignments within this repository.
 Your feedback and suggestions are highly appreciated!